quixio/quix-streams/docs/introduction.md

 Refer to the [Integrations](/sdk/features/integrations) section of this documentation for more information.

-## Portability

-The Quix SDK is an abstraction layer over a concrete broker technology.
-You’re not locked into a specific broker and can innovate over time.

-Refer to the [Portability](/sdk/features/portability) section of this documentation for more information.

 ## Raw messages

 The Quix SDK uses an internal protocol which is both data and speed